MattBubernak/4828_HW03_F15/Questions.md

       }
 ```

-This situation becomes catastrophic if the number of elements in the queue is 7 and there are 8 consumer threads in the `if` statement awaiting to retrieve the products from the queue in a synchronized manner.
-This leads to the program running into  `IndexOutOfBoundsException`.
+This situation becomes catastrophic if the number of elements in the queue is 7 and there are 8 consumer threads in the `if` statement waiting to retrieve the products from the queue in a synchronized manner.
+This leads to the program running into an  `IndexOutOfBoundsException`.

-On running broken 2 program, the following output was obtained that demonstrates the existence of race condition 2.
+On running the broken2 program, the following output was obtained that demonstrates the existence of race condition 2.
 When running the program, the following `IndexOutOfBoundsException` was seen:

 ```
 Producer 7 Produced: Product<152> on iteration 4Exception in thread "Thread-18" java.lang.IndexOutOfBoundsException: Index: 0, Size: 0